wp-plugins/adrotate-email-add-on/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-This is add-on plugin of AdRotate. this plugin adds Email functionality to Adrotate Plugin
+Adrotater Email add-on is an add-on plugin for AdRotate plugin.
+This plugin adds Email functionality to Adrotate Plugin

 == Description ==
 Adrotater Email add-on is a add-on plugin of AdRoatate plugin.
 This plugin adds functionality to send emails to advertisers with monthly ad reports.